elboza/brainfuck-ng/README.md

  -o              --out           print env-array to stdout after computation -p              --print         same as -o but with newline added.
  -r              --reversefuck   switch 'ReverseFuck' mode on.
+ -m num          --size          set the size (in bytes) of environment array (default is 32K).
  -x 'prog'       --exec          gets & execute bf prog -c              --cin           gets environment-array from stdin -b  file        --xfile         gets bf prog from file -a  file        --dfile         gets environment-array from file

 ```

 ###interpreter's interactive commands
 in shell interactive mode you can  give  brainfuck-ng  interpreter  the following command: